-Due to economic uncertainty surrounding Brexit and the global impact of coronavirus, the value of the GBP has fluctuated drastically in recent years.
+Due to economic uncertainty surrounding Brexit and the global impact of the coronavirus, the value of the GBP has fluctuated against the Rand drastically in recent years.

-When transferring from GBP to ZAR, always check the current and previous exchange rates.
+When transferring from GBP to ZAR, always check the current exchange rates.

 This will inform you of the best time for you to change up your money.

-Although the county has come a very long way, tensions still exist, it is important to understand the history of the country and which areas to be cautious in.
+Although the country has come a very long way, tensions still exist, it is important to understand the history of the country and which areas to be cautious in.

-Public health services in South Africa are infamously underfunded, most expats will choose private healthcare.
+Public health services in South Africa are infamously underfunded, and most ex-pats opt for private healthcare insurance.

-For example, if you don’t have medical aid cover in South Africa but wish to give birth at a private hospital, you need be prepared for an average cost of R20,000!
+If you don’t have medical aid coverage in South Africa but wish to give birth at a private hospital, typically, you need to be prepared for an average cost of R45,000 upward (£1800).

-If you or your partner is a South African citizen or either of you are a permanent resident of the country, your child will automatically be given South African citizenship.
+If you or your partner is a South African citizen or either of you is a permanent resident of the country, your child will automatically be given South African citizenship.

-Unfortunately, people pass away, this doesn’t discriminated and can happen anywhere at any time.
+Unfortunately, people pass away, this doesn’t discriminate and can happen anywhere at any time.

 In the untimely event that someone dies while abroad, the death must be registered with the local authorities in the country.